mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 ***

-Now that Lighttpd is setup and runnning, let’s install the PHP related items like this:
+Now that Lighttpd is setup and running, let’s install the PHP related items like this:

     sudo apt-get install -y --assume-yes php5-cgi php5-mysql